- Glow Recipe's Watermelon Face Mask once had an 8,000 person waitlist.

 But I'm not knocking the overnight process, which is what the mask is marketed for.
 It's a simple way to rejuvenate your skin overnight and put in the bare minimum of work to make it happen.

-After a few weeks of testing, it's safe to say that I completely believe the hype.
+After testing, it's safe to say that I completely believe the hype.

 So if you have space in your skincare routine for a product that packs a serious punch, consider the Watermelon Glow Sleeping Mask.
-And while $45 is a decent chunk of change to invest in a beauty mask, it does last for many, many applications, making it economical in the long run.
+And while $45 is a decent chunk of change to invest in a beauty mask, it does last for many, many applications (our first bottle has lasted us months of regular use), making it economical in the long run.

 Note: The price above reflects the retailer's listed price at time of publication.